 What’s more, many Indian languages share the same script (the written alphabet).
 For example, Sanskrit and Hindi are written in the same script – Devanagiri – but are still very different.

 As Indian languages are phonetic, once you’ve learned one, the others are ridiculously simple to learn.
 There is a very systematic approach to learning them with the added advantage that you never have to wonder if you are saying it right!

 Most Indian languages have the luxury of being correct with multiple constructs for sentences.
 Below is an example of a simple sentence written in multiple ways in Tamil – and still being correct in each of those constructs.
 Compare it to only one correct sentence structure in English.

 The takeaway?
 There is really no reason to freak out on “propriety”.
 Odds are that you will be right most of the time while speaking in an Indian language.

 India has often loaned words to Western languages.
-Way back in 1886, two India enthusiasts by names Henry Yule and Arthur C Burnell compiled and published the book Hobson-Jobson: The Definitive Glossary of British India.
+Way back in 1886, two India enthusiasts, Henry Yule and Arthur C Burnell, compiled and published the book Hobson-Jobson: The Definitive Glossary of British India.
 This was a complete glossary of Indian words that became a permanent fixture in the English dictionary.

-From words like ‘loot’,’shampoo’ and ‘sherbet’ to popular names of spices and fruits like ‘ginger’, ‘indigo’ and ‘mango’, to recent additions like ‘guru’, there have been a steady supply of words to the English dictionary from India.
+From words like ‘loot’, ‘shampoo’ and ‘sherbet’ to popular names of spices and fruits like ‘ginger’, ‘indigo’ and ‘mango’, to recent additions like ‘guru’, there has been a steady supply of words to the English dictionary from India.

 Despite having many languages of its own, India still harbours a place for English.
 English is widely spoken.
 So much so, that there is a whole new word that describes the way English words creep into the local vernacular: Hinglish.